 This is why 1Kosmos has always advocated for the convergence of identity with authentication.
 It’s why we’ve made verification of the identity behind a biometric a convenient, self-service process that can be implemented anywhere, any time.
 It’s why our solutions provide for flexible levels of identity assurance tailorable to evolving business requirements so every access request can be verified with passwordless multifactor authentication.
 It’s why we use an identity verification engine that is over 99% accurate and free from human and racial bias.
 And it’s why from the start we’ve developed “privacy by design” solutions that put users in complete control of their identity, helping organizations comply with the over 230 privacy regulations globally.

 For security professionals and business leaders alike, the question worth asking is “For which business systems is this good-enough approach to authentication acceptable?”
 But, the time to ask this question is before a breach such as we just saw in Lapsus$ … not after the fact and then call out the SSO vendor.
 Again, this is not to argue on the side of a lack of transparency, but to recognize the convenience vs. security trade off we all accept when we implement authentication without verified identity.

 Are you interested in keeping the convenience of Okta while eliminating identity compromises and data breaches?
-I invite you to explore the 1Kosmos + Okta integration.
+I invite you to attend our upcoming webinar.